 It’s not as simple as a few employee satisfaction questions at the end of onboarding — a survey can be counterproductive unless it’s carefully designed to gather the exact information you need.
-Culture Amp, the expert in surveys for engaged employees, recommends keeping survey takers interested and focused by sticking to a reasonable number of questions that each serve a purpose.
+Kallidus Perform, the performance management experts for engaged employees, recommends keeping survey takers interested and focused by sticking to a reasonable number of questions that each serve a purpose.
 Strategic surveying details what is and isn’t working by gathering relevant feedback throughout each stage of Employee Onboarding.

 Before delivering surveys, it should be clarified that all answers are confidential.
 Don’t ask for feedback then leave new hires in the dark.
 Let them know that their opinions count, explaining how their experiences will be used to make improvements.